 - Start dateSeptember

-- DurationMSc: 11 months full-time, up to five years part-time; PgDip: up to 11 months full-time, up to four years part-time; PgCert: Up to 11 months full-time, up to two years part-time
+- DurationMSc: 11 months full-time, up to five years part-time; PgDip: up to 11 months full-time, up to four years part-time; PgCert: Up to 11 months full-time, up to three years part-time

 - DeliveryBy examination, assignments and thesis